HYBE AUDITION PITCH

 THE POWER OF THE PASS

 The lanyard became the campaign's hero object, a golden ticket that doubled as merch and a social moment.
-Every design decision, from silhouette photography to cordon tape, was built to be instantly shareable and deeply aspirational.
+Every design decision, from silhouette photography to cordon tape, was built to be instantly shareable and aspirational.
 The kind of thing you would post before you even walked through the door.

-This one currently lives in purgatory.
+I like to say this one currently lives in purgatory.
 The project is on hold, but the door is still open.